 Based on the Twilight films (I’ve not read those books, or The Host), it would seem that this blankness of character is an issue inherent to Meyer’s writing, and it also seems that this film’s other major problem stems directly from its source.
 The Host is a terribly inert and unthreatening film.
 It sets up an idea that is literally apocalyptic, but uses it to incredibly muted effect.
-Diane Kruger plays a ‘seeker’, tasked with finding the missing ‘Wanda’, and with a massive (but non-violent) alien bueracracy on her side.
+Diane Kruger plays a ‘seeker’, tasked with finding the missing ‘Wanda’, and with a massive (but non-violent) alien bureaucracy on her side.
 We’re supposed to see this as a huge threat, but Meyer and screenwriter/director Niccol limit the stakes; the aim of the Aliens here is to ‘perfect’ society and the planet.
 It’s established in early narration that they have ended hunger, ended inequality, ended violence.
-It’s really tough to root for the main characters, or to see the aliens as a threat, when what we’re essentially rooting for is the return of free will so people can fuck each other over again.
-You could almost recast this movie in a subversive fashion by having the humans as the villains (they live in a hollow mountain, how much more supervillainous does it get?)
+It’s tough to root for the main characters, or see the aliens as a threat, when what we’re essentially rooting for is the return of free will so people can fuck each other over again.
+There is perhaps a more interesting and more subversive take to be had on this material, by looking at the humans as the villains (they live in a hollow mountain, how much more supervillainous does it get?)

-The pacing is glacial and just as in the Twilight films when something exciting happens it tends either to happen to characters who we barely realise exist, or to threaten to happen and then be forgotten.
-The perfect example of the latter is when Kruger’s seeker, hunting for ‘Wanda’ and the humans in a helicopter, sees a flash of light from the mirrors they use to allow them to grow grain (let’s just ignore the logic gaps, please).
+The pacing is glacial and, just as in the Twilight films, when something exciting happens it tends either to happen to characters we barely realise exist, or to threaten to happen and then be forgotten.
+The perfect example of the latter is when Kruger’s seeker, hunting for ‘Wanda’ and the humans in a helicopter, sees a flash of light from the mirrors they use to allow them to grow grain.
 She mentions this to another seeker, but it is swiftly dismissed and never investigated, which as well as just being stupid robs us of what might have been a tense ground level set piece.
 Inside the mountain, scenes and moments are reiterated over and over, but each new plot development seems to come from nowhere.
 Why, for instance, does Ian go from trying to strangle ‘Wanda’ to falling in love with her?
 There’s no throughline to the emotions here.

 This question also leads us back to the question of why Melanie and ‘Wanda’ fall, respectively, for Jared and Ian.
 We see Jared and Melanie’s first meeting in flashback.
 It’s terribly romantic… he sneaks up behind her and, on discovering she’s human, commits a minor sexual assault, kissing her against her will.
 After this they team up, moving in together and becoming lovers.
 In the scene where they truly form their relationship Jared says ‘you don’t have to’ (he’s changed his tune), but Melanie assures him that she does want to, at which point I almost got up and bellowed WHY? at the screen.
 It might – might – be different if in the intervening time we had some scenes where they build a friendship, where we see a bond develop for reasons based on their respective personalities, but barely five minutes separate these two scenes.
 The discomfort is compounded by the fact that, when ‘they’ arrive with the resistance Melanie continues to be in love with Jared, whose first act is to punch her in the face, and ‘Wanda’ falls for Ian, who attempts to strangle her to death.
 Truly this is a heartwarming tale of romance.